 Many types of cancer occur in the skin.
 The most common are those that come from the 3 main cell types in the skin: melanocytes, basal cells and squamous cells.
 While we think of sunlight as life-giving, exposure to ultraviolet radiation (UV) from sunlight is the number one cause of skin cancer because it damages these cells.
 UV is a carcinogen with the same classification as smoking and asbestos - a risk that most people don’t realize.

 There are two broad groups of skin cancer that result from UV exposure: melanoma and non-melanoma cancer.
 All 3 occur most frequently on areas repeatedly exposed to UV, namely the face, head, ears, neck, and back.

-Melanoma is fast growing, may spread from where it first develops, and can be fatal if not removed early and completely.
+Melanoma is fast growing, may spread from where it first develops and can be fatal if not removed early and completely.
 Melanoma arises from melanocytes, the cells that produce melanin which protects our cells from the harmful effects of UV radiation.
 The darker the skin, the more melanin it contains.
 Moles also contain melanin.
 Although UV exposure is the most important (and avoidable) risk for melanoma, melanoma can occur in non-sun exposed areas of the skin and on mucous membranes, such as the mouth.
-Melanoma is not always dark in color.
+Melanoma is not always dark in colour.
 In 1935 melanoma occurred in 1/1500 individuals; in 2010 the rates grew to 1 in 50 people – a 30-fold increase.

 Am I at Risk?

 Men develop skin cancer at a higher rate than women.
-As you age, you are at a greater risk, and especially if:
+As you age, you are at greater risk, and especially if: